 We will focus on a high volume of TNR surgeries and related services weekly (200-300) using highly qualified and motivated paid staff in a modern, permanent clinical setting.
 We will also engage local veterinarians and technicians to augment results with vounteer surgical clinics.
 Services will be offered at a low cost of $30 per cat and will include at a minimum, altering, ear tipping, and rabies vaccination.

 Christine founded the PAWS Trap Neuter Return Program in 2004 and served as the program’s manager through 2011.
-She has significant experience in all aspects of the strategy, from trapping and high- volume she served for six years as a weekly cat shelter caregiver for the Helen O. Krause Animal Foundation.
+She has significant experience in all aspects of the strategy.
+She served for six years as a weekly cat shelter caregiver for the Helen O. Krause Animal Foundation.
 Past president of PAWS and former member of the PAWS Board of Directors, Ms. Arnold has also served on the boards of and as a volunteer for the Central Pennsylvania Animal Alliance, Rehabitat, and Wind Ridge Farm Equine Sanctuary.
 She has been highly active in non-profit fund-raising for more than a decade.
 A native of south central Pennsylvania, she is a former corporate communicator and free-lance writer with professional experience in all aspects of business and marketing communication.
-She lives in rural northern York County with three dogs and numerous domestic felines, including a free-roaming domestic cat colony.
+She lives in rural northern York County and is an avid birder and gardner.

 Karen is secretary and director of the foundation.
 Editor of the foundation newsletter, Karen has supported various non-profit animal-welfare organizations for the past 20 years.
 Her experience includes 10 years as a volunteer for Rehabitat, a wildlife rehabilitator, serving in various roles including president, secretary, membership coordinator, newsletter editor, and fundraiser.
 She also has volunteered for The Best Little Cathouse in Pennsylvania and has assisted her husband Barry with many events in his role as fundraising chairperson for the Helen O. Krause Animal Foundation.
-Recently retired as a 35-year employee for Jack Gaughen Realtor ERA, she is a lifelong resident of central Pennsylvania.
-Ms. Stone lives in northern York County with her husband Barry, their Bichon/Poodle Cassie, and cat George.
+Retired as a 35-year employee for Jack Gaughen Realtor ERA, she is a lifelong resident of central Pennsylvania.
+Ms. Stone lives in northern York County with her husband Barry and their canine and feline family members.
 They have one son and spend as much time as possible with their grandchildren Cade and Elin.